brooklynrail/brooklynrail-platform/content/events/2020/12/world-on-fire-guest-critic-panel-with-elizabeth-bishop.md

 ---
 title: "World on Fire: Guest Critic Panel with Elizabeth Bishop"
+deck: Weekly conversations with activists, social justice practitioners, and changemakers.
 summary: Please join us for a conversation with Dr. Elizabeth Bishop, Regina Anderson, Damaris Dunn, Nicole Hamilton, and Yolanda Sealey-Ruiz on the Brooklyn Rail's September Guest Critics Page, "[World on